-All applicants to include candidates for USDOT (FTA and FMCSA) safety sensitive positions or transfers from non-safety sensitive to safety sensitive positions shall undergo urine drug testing (following procedures set forth in 49 CFR 655.41 and 49 CFR Part 40, Subparts C-I).
-Applicants/employees who are classified as non-safety sensitive employee will undergo oral testing.
+All applicants to include candidates for USDOT (FTA and FMCSA) safety-sensitive positions or transfers from non-safety sensitive to safety-sensitive positions shall undergo urine drug testing (following procedures set forth in 49 CFR 655.41 and 49 CFR Part 40, Subparts C-I).
 A negative result must be received by RTA prior to the applicant /employee beginning covered duty.
 If the pre-employment test is canceled for any reason, it must be retaken until a negative result is received.
 Under the RTA's own authority, receipt by the RTA of a verified negative drug test is required as part of a pre-employment drug test prior to hire and before performance of a non-safety-sensitive function or safety sensitive function not regulated by USDOT.

 A verified positive pre-employment drug test will disqualify an applicant for employment and they will be referred to a SAP.
-Any safety-sensitive applicant who undergoes a pre-employment test, but is not actually assigned safety-sensitive duties, and is not in the random selection pool, within 30 days from the date of the test, will have to retest with negative test results prior to the applicant's first performance of safety-sensitive duties.
+Any safety-sensitive applicant who undergoes a pre-employment test, but is not actually assigned safety-sensitive duties, and is not in the random selection pool, within 90 days from the date of the test, will have to retest with negative test results prior to the applicant's first performance of safety-sensitive duties.